 - a.
 DBE Quarterly Reports.
 The Contractor shall provide DBE Quarterly Reports showing the dollar amount of payments to each certified DBE.
 The Contractor and each DBE that received payment must sign the report.
 The Contractor's and DBE's signature on the Quarterly Report shall constitute certification that the DBE has performed the work, and that the Contractor is entitled to credit toward the DBE goal, for the amount shown in accordance with the counting rules set forth in Section 3 above.
 The report shall include the amount paid to each DBE for the quarter and the total amount paid to each DBE on the contract.
 The report must include DBE subcontractors, hauling firms, and suppliers.
 The report shall be submitted in duplicate to the Resident Construction Engineer by the 15th of the month after each calendar quarter (January, April, July, and October).
-The failure to submit the quarterly Report must be submitted for each quarter, even if no payments have been made to a DBE in that quarter.
+The failure to submit the quarterly report may result in the withholding of monthly progress and/or final payment.
+The Quarterly Report must be submitted for each quarter, even if no payments have been made to a DBE in that quarter.
 DBEs are not required to sign the report when no payments have been made to a DBE in a quarter. - b.
 Trucker's Reports.
 All DBE haulers must complete and submit a DBE Trucker's Report, along with the DBE quarterly report, when the DBE leases trucks from another firm.
 The DBE hauler must list all trucks leased, payments made to the lessee during the quarter, and identify whether each leased truck is owned by a certified DBE or non-DBE.
 DBE Haulers must also submit one copy of each lease agreement to the Resident Construction Engineer, prior to the start of work for each truck leased.
 A lease must indicate that the DBE has exclusive use of and control over the truck.
-This does not preclude the leased truck from working for others during the term of the lease with the consent of the DBE, so long as the lease gives the DBE absolute priority for use of the DBE. - c.
+This does not preclude the leased truck from working for others during the term of the lease with the consent of the DBE, so long as the lease gives the DBE absolute priority for use of the leased truck.
+Leased trucks must display the name and identification number of the DBE. - c.
 Other Documents.
 Upon request of SCDOT, the Contractor and all subcontractors shall furnish all documents necessary to verify the amount and costs of the materials or services provided by certified DBE suppliers or subcontractors including subcontracts.
 The Contractor shall keep the documents that verify this information for at least three years from the date of final close-out of the contract.
 Failure to provide these documents upon request may result in the withholding of monthly progress and/or final payment or disqualifying the Contractor from bidding pursuant to R. 63-306, South Carolina State Regulations.